-Sushant Singh Rajput death: Bihar officer sent to Mumbai to monitor inquiry ‘forcibly quarantined’
+Sushant Singh case: Bihar officer in Mumbai ‘forcibly quarantined’, Nitish Kumar says ‘not right’

 Bihar’s director general of police said the Mumbai Police have not shared forensic reports, photographs of the scene and other case material to them yet.

-Bihar Director General of Police Gupteshwar Pandey on Sunday said that the state police has sent Indian Police Service officer Vinay Tiwari to Mumbai to investigate into the death of actor Sushant Singh Rajput, PTI reported.
+Bihar Director General of Police Gupteshwar Pandey said that Indian Police Service officer Vinay Tiwari, who was sent to Mumbai to investigate into the death of actor Sushant Singh Rajput, has been “forcibly quarantined” by the city’s Brihanmumbai Municipal Corporation officials.
 Rajput was found dead in his apartment in Mumbai on June 14, in what the police said was a case of suicide.

-Pandey alleged that Tiwari has been “forcibly quarantined” by Brihanmumbai Municipal Corporation officials in the city.
-“He was not provided accommodation in the IPS Mess despite request and was staying in a guest house in Goregaon,” he tweeted.
+“He [Tiwari] was not provided accommodation in the IPS Mess despite request and was staying in a guest house in Goregaon,” he added, on Twitter.

+Bihar Chief Minister Nitish Kumar said the state district general of police will speak to the authorities in Maharashtra about the alleged mistreatment of Tiwari, ANI reported.
+“Whatever happened with him [Tiwari] is not right,” he said.
+“This is not [a] political [issue].
+Bihar Police is carrying out its duty.”

+However, the Brihanmumbai Municipal Corporation rejected the allegation and claimed Tiwari was quarantined as per the present guidelines for domestic arrivals at the Mumbai Airport.

-The director general of police said that the Mumbai Police has not handed over postmortem, forensic reports, photographs and videos of the scene of the incident to them yet, according to The Indian Express.
+Bihar’s director general of police also said that the Mumbai Police has not shared postmortem, forensic reports, photographs and videos of the scene of the incident to them yet, according to The Indian Express.
 “The IPS officer will coordinate with senior officers of Mumbai Police,” he added.
 “We are looking to gather maximum evidence and meet people connected with the actor.”

 Pandey said the four-member police team, now supervised by Tiwari, will stay in Mumbai till further instructions.